Quasi-steady evaporation of deformable liquid fuel droplets: Results and Discussion

-At $Re=120$, this increase in area is nearly $~20 \%$ at $t/\tau_P=20$ with respect to a spherical droplet and is highest for $We=12$, $Re=120$ due to higher deformation.
+At $Re=120$, this increase in area is nearly $~20 \%$ at $t/\tau_P=20$ with respect to a spherical droplet and is highest for $We=12$.
 A sectional view of droplet shape at this time instance is shown in \cref{fig:area_re_120_t_20tcap}.
 From this figure, $~17 \%$ elongation in length perpendicular to flow with respect to initial diameter of spherical droplet is observed for $We=12$.

-Hence, the net effect of both $\dot{m''}$ and total surface area leads to increase in the total evaporation rate in case of $We=12$ as shown \cref{fig:Ch2_total_mdot}.
+Hence, the net effect of both ${\dot{m''}_{ND}}$ and total surface area leads to increase in the total evaporation rate in case of $We=12$ as shown \cref{fig:Ch2_total_mdot}.